 By default, Suricata works as an IDS.
 If you want to use it as an IDS and IPS program, enter:

+'''

-sudo apt-get -y install libnetfilter-queue-dev libnetfilter-queuel \ libnfnetlink-dev libnfnetlink0 mkdir suricata # mkdir oisf
+sudo apt-get -y install libnetfilter-queue-dev libnetfilter-queue1 \

+libnfnetlink-dev libnfnetlink0

+'''

 Suricata

 First, it is convenient to create a directory for Suricata.
 Name it 'suricata' or 'oisf', for example.
 Open the terminal and enter: